 Each of these Southern Living plant varieties requires little maintenance, possesses individually unique characteristics, and blooms vibrant flowers in between spring and early winter.

 These must-have shrubs and trees grow in different sun exposures from full sun to shade, can be watered as needed, and are hardy to 0 degrees Fahrenheit.

-2. Purple Diamond® Semi-dwarf Loropetalum delivers an impact with magenta ribbon flowers in spring and deep purple foliage all year round.
+Purple Diamond Loropetalum delivers an impact with magenta ribbon flowers in spring and deep purple foliage all year round.
 Use as a backdrop in flowers beds or as a standalone shrub feature.
 Plant in full sun to part shade with moist, acidic well-drained soil.
-Read what the Grumpy Gardner has to say about Purple Diamond® in his article, “What – a – Petalums.”
+Read what Southern Living’s The Grumpy Gardener has to say about Purple Diamond® in his article, “What – a – Petalums.”

 This beautiful new hydrangea is a stunning compact grower for a small garden space.
 True jewel red blooms on a backdrop of shiny dark green foliage slowly darken over time, aging to a rich antiqued red perfect for fall.
 Mature plants flower on both new and old wood adding to the number of flowers and extending the blooming season.

 Like all the Southern Living Agapanthus, Ever Amethyst™Agapanthus blooms very early and reblooms with multiple brilliant purple flowers.
 Fast-growing, tough and drought tolerant, these visually striking plants range from dwarf to semi-dwarf with blooms 5 to 10 inches in diameter.
 Plant them in your landscape, then bring the beauty inside as cut flowers.